EricCaverly/fortigate_ipadder/readme.md

 # Fortigate IP adder
-- Written for BAIST students at NAIT, but common thing so polished it a bit
+Written for BAIST students at NAIT to import intune IP addresses from a CSV.
+Creating a lot of IP address objects is a common enough task that I felt making the script more versatile would be handy.
+Feel free to use it however you want.

 ### Fortigate Pre-Requisites
 - Somewhat modern version of FortiOS